2020101/Mathieu/README.md

 - walks
 - nature
 - photography
-- sailing
+- sailing/swimming (great a swimming should tell you how bad i am at sailing)
 - technology

 ## 2. Skills
-Disclaimer the following skills including only tools used and learned for the intended purpose of Data Analytics for simplicity and clarity.
-For more information in-depth information please visit projects entitled "Data Analytics".
+Skills listed follow profile Bio, sole focus on Data Analytical tools learned.
+For information about value and capabilities please visit repositories that contain "Data Analytics" within the title.
 - python
 - tableau
 - postgresql